 Financial Fraud and cyber-attack remain major challenges to the Banking Industry.
 Traditional banking ledgers have been stored in centralized databases, which are highly susceptible to attacks and breaches.
 As all information is stored in one centralized place, governed by outdated systems.
 Hackers and cybercriminals have frequently managed to bypass the security layers to commit data breaches.

 The decentralized nature of the Blockchain system makes it less vulnerable to this kind of breach.
 By using blockchain technology, transactional information of payments can be encrypted in real-time and made transparent to all users of the system.
 This decentralized, transparent database allows quick detection of suspicious transactions or frauds, as information can be seen and validated by all members having access to the Blockchain.

 On 30 December 2015 Nasdaq announced that it had made its first-ever share trade using Blockchain technology.
-Nasdaq used its proprietary Linq platform (developed in collaboration with Chain.com and global design firm IDEO) to sell shares.
+Nasdaq used its proprietary Linq platform (developed in collaboration with Chain.com, a blockchain development company, and IDEO, a global design firm) to sell shares.

 As Nasdaq has pointed out, within the multi-step manual process used today in banks and financial institutions there is not only plenty of room for error but also for fraud.
 By utilizing Blockchain development in banking, organizations can reduce risk and administrative burden, as well as saving time and money.

 In this fast-moving era, trillions of dollars move around the globe, every day, yet through an outdated system of low-speed and highly charged payments.
 Facilitating payments act as one of the main revenue sources for banks, giving them no incentive to lower the fees.
 Especially, cross-border payments, from payments to letters of credit, generated $224B in payments revenues in 2019 – huge profits for banks acting as the middleman.